decooliveira/remove-duplicate-patterns/README.md

 Then the substring is removed from the second half.
 Now, both halves are combined into a string builder.
 This resulting string is returned to calling method and the process repeats until the end.

-THe result is printed in the terminal.
+The result is printed in the terminal.